wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-transport-level-security.md

 # Configure Transport Level Security

-Given below are the various transport-level security configurations that are required for WSO2 Identity Server.
+Given below are the various transport-level security configurations that are required for the WSO2 Identity Server.

----

 ## Enabling SSL protocols in the WSO2 IS